 Blepharitis is an inflammation of the eyelids.
 Redness, swelling, styes, cysts, and flaky crusts at the eyelid margin characterize it.
 Symptoms include scratchy, swollen, tender, and irritated eyes.
 Blepharitis can be caused by various bacteria and be chronic or acute in presentation.
 People with skin conditions such as rosacea, acne, and eczema are more prone to have blepharitis flare ups.
 Poor facial hygiene can also be a contributing factor.

-Dr. Flohr or Dr. Schad will diagnose the specific type of blepharitis during an eye exam.
+Ophthalmologists Dr. Flohr and Dr. Harrell, along with our team of Optometrists will diagnose the specific type of blepharitis during an eye exam.
 Treatment options are abundant and include over the counter remedies and prescription eyedrops and ointments.
 Occasionally, minor eyelid surgery is necessary to remove cysts when topical treatments are unsuccessful.
 Blepharitis, in some cases, requires ongoing treatment along with eyelid hygiene to maintain eye comfort and appearance.